<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Increased diversification – Participants who managed their own portfolios invested in an average of just under four asset classes, while participants in advice-based portfolios invested in a minimum of eight asset classes.

-An in-service withdrawal is when an employee takes money from their 401(k) while they're still employed.
-In-service withdrawals are a way that you can access money from your 401(k) early, and potentially roll it over into a different account type:
+An in-service withdrawal is when an employee takes money from their 401k while still employed.
+In-service withdrawals are a way to access money from your 401k early, and potentially roll it over into a different account type:

 3. Tax implications.
-If your in-service withdrawal is not rolled over into an IRA, you may face income tax on the amount withdrawn.
+If your in-service withdrawal is not rolled over into an IRA, you may owe income tax on the amount withdrawn.

 It’s important to know that certain withdrawals are subject to regular federal income tax and you may also be subject to an additional 10% penalty tax depending on your age.